Elyes3/todo-flutter/README.md

     Through an event called from the view, the UI calls the provider.
 The provider then calls the service in order to load the data from the server.
 A loading state is shown during the server call.
 If the call resolves successfully.
 The data is shown in the UI else a snackbar displays an error message.
 In order to show the data inside the UI, the reactivity system of riverpod is used.
 For that, I made use of the notifier to update the state reactively depending on the return value of the server call that was made.

 -  In order to update a specific todo's description.
 You need to press on the todo.
 And the `description` of the todo will transform into a textfield.
 You can then edit it.
 When the textfield is out of focus.
 The `description` gets updated.

+PS: Sometimes disabling the firewall for private networks is needed to make the destination reachable.